getnimbus/nimbus-ext/docs/faqs.md

 In Addition, we're not just limited to on-chain data, we support CEX as well so you can track your investment on every platform.

+- Understand your current investment
+- And then reduce the risk and maximize the return.

+==- What is benefit of using Nimbus?
+We do not guarantee that Nimbus can make you win the market but if you lose, we help you lose less, if you win, we help you win more
+==- What makes Nimbus different from others?

+- On Nansen, Debank, it shows how much you have and what's going on in the market
+- On Nimbus, we show how much you have and what's going on with your CURRENT INVESTMENT and then suggest you adjust it to reduce risk and maximize the return

+In Addition, we're not just limited to on-chain data, we support CEX as well so you can track your investment on every platform.

 [See full supported list](/supported_chain_protocol) ==- Is my crypto safe?
 We only get your wallet address and DO NOT ask you to make any transactions so basically you're safe.
 We also use Vezgo to integrate CEX, which has a certificate for banking security.